HousenZhu/ECE1724_Project/README.md

 5. **Text User Interface (TUI)**
+- Provide an interactive terminal-based user interface for the application.
+  - Display conversation messages, user input, and system feedback in a structured layout.
-    - Structured terminal-based user interface with message view, input box, and sidebar
+  - Separate message view, input area, and optional sidebar for clarity.
-    - Modal interaction (Normal / Insert) inspired by editor-style workflows
+  - Maintain a clean and readable interface within standard terminal constraints.

+- Support modal interaction for efficient control.
+  - Use Normal mode for navigation, session control, and commands.
+  - Use Insert mode for typing and editing user prompts.
+  - Allow seamless switching between modes to support fast workflows.

+- Enable both keyboard and mouse-based interaction.
-    - Combined keyboard and mouse interaction for navigation and control
+  - Support keyboard shortcuts for navigation and common actions.
+  - Allow mouse clicks to select buttons, list items, and editable components.
+  - Provide equivalent functionality across input methods where applicable.

+- Integrate session and branch management into the UI.
+  - Visually indicate the active session and branch.
+  - Allow users to switch sessions and branches directly from the interface.
-    - Persistent session management and branch-aware conversation navigation
+  - Ensure UI state stays synchronized with session and branch changes.

+- Support inline message editing and interaction.
-    - Inline editing of recent user messages with automatic branch forking
+  - Allow editing of the most recent user message directly from the UI.
+  - Automatically fork a new branch when submitting an edited message.
+  - Preserve original conversation history while enabling exploration.

+- Render model responses in real time.
-    - Streaming LLM responses rendered directly in the terminal
+  - Stream generated responses into the message view as they arrive.
+  - Improve responsiveness during long generations.
+  - Provide immediate visual feedback for user actions.

 ---